 Although dyeing techniques had existed since the 8th century, it is said that the yuzen technique of painting dye directly onto cloth was established by Miyazaki Yuzensai, a popular fan painter living in Kyoto toward the end of the 17th century.
-He introduced his own style of painting as a way of rendering pattern and this led to the birth of this handpainted dyeing technique.
+He introduced his own style of painting as a way of rendering patterns.
+This led to the birth of the hand-painted Kyoto Yuzen Dyeing technique.

-A multicolored yuzen was used to apply painterly designs to kimono cloths and grew in stature from the middle of the 18th century as merchant culture flourished.
-In the Meiji period (1868-1912), utsushi yuzen was developed using stencils to create these distinctive designs.
+A multicolored yuzen used to apply artistic designs to kimono cloths grew in popularity from the middle of the 18th century as merchant culture flourished.
+In the Meiji era (1868-1912), utsushi yuzen was developed using stencils to create these distinctive designs.

-It would not be an exaggeration to say that Kyo Yuzen, with its rich variety of motifs drawn from nature has become synonymous with the Japanese kimono.
-And, despite an extensive use of color, there is still within the noble tenor of the designs a special aesthetic quality that has been nurtured over the thousand years of the history of Kyoto.
+It would not be an exaggeration to say that Kyoto Yuzen, with its rich variety of motifs drawn from nature, has become synonymous with the Japanese kimono.
+Despite an extensive use of color, there is a special aesthetic quality within the noble designs that has been nurtured throughout Kyoto’s over thousand-year history.

-It’s not an exaggeration to say that Kyo-yuzen designs reproducing flowers, birds and landscapes have become synonymous with Japanese kimonos.
-Noble and graceful in spite of employing a multitude of different colors, Kyo-yuzen color patterns beautifully bring to life Kyoto’s millenary history.
+It’s not an exaggeration to say that Kyoto Yuzen designs depicting flowers, birds and landscapes have become synonymous with the Japanese kimono.
+Noble and graceful while employing a multitude of colors, Kyoto Yuzen color patterns beautifully bring to life Kyoto’s history of over a thousand years.

 How to make

-Kyo-yuzen involves hand-painting or stencil-dyeing patterns on pure silk through as many as 14 required stages, based on a minute division of roles.
-Kyo-yuzen designs employ a multitude of patterns and colors.
-Kyo-yuzen techniques are divided into the two large categories of tegaki-yuzen (hand-painting) and kata-yuzen (stencil-dyeing).
-Techniques can be further classified into those which came from Japan and those introduced from abroad.
+Kyoto Yuzen involves hand-painting or stencil-dyeing patterns on pure silk through as many as 14 required stages, based on a distinct division of labor.
+Kyoto Yuzen designs employ a multitude of patterns and colors, and the techniques are divided into two large categories of tegaki yuzen (hand painting) and kata yuzen (stencil dyeing).
+Techniques can be further classified into those that came from Japan and those introduced from abroad.